Global Supply Optimization & Material Aggregation

-During the past 30 years, total global material consumption increased by 80% and is projected to reach 180 billion tons of different materials by 2050.
+Over the past 30 years, total global material consumption increased by 80%.
+By 2050, it is projected to reach 180 billion tons of different materials.

-“We’ve really engaged with industries on predictive data,” said Conrad Woerner, BinMaster Supply Chain Manager.
-“If a company can access its bulk material needs and realize just 1 or 2% waste reduction, or create an ordering rhythm to purchase at a lower price point, it could create millions of dollars return on investment.”
+“We’ve engaged with industries on predictive data,” said Conrad Woerner, BinMaster Supply Chain Manager.
+“If a company can access its bulk material needs and realize just 1% or 2% waste reduction—or create an ordering rhythm to purchase at a lower price point—it could create millions of dollars return on investment.”

-“BinCloud has really evolved,” said Scott Hudson, BinMaster Executive Vice President.
-“Our software developers update the platform three or four times a year and they are constantly customizing features for customers.
+“BinCloud has really evolved,” said Scott Hudson, BinMaster.
+“Our software developers update the platform three or four times a year.
+They are constantly customizing features for customers.
 Not many people can say their software requests and ideas turn into reality.
-BinMaster customers can say that.”
+BinMaster customers can.”

 Supply Chain Strategies & BinMaster